 Kanaloa is one of the four major Gods of traditional Hawaiian religion.
 We know he is associated with whales and other sea life, along with the ocean, long-distance voyaging, and healing.

 Whales, like all creatures of nature, were highly respected by the Hawaiian people.

-Ancient whale tooth necklaces, called Niho Lei Palaoa* were worn by high ranking Hawaiian chiefs, chieftesses, and the Ali’i*.
-They were thought to represent power, strength, and served as a vessel for mana*.
+Ancient whale tooth necklaces, called Niho Lei Palaoa* were worn by high-ranking Hawaiian chiefs, chieftesses, and the Ali’i*.
+They were thought to represent power and strength, and served as a vessel for mana*.